Budget-Friendly Itinerary for a Belize Adventure

 Our trip from Toronto started with an overnight layover in Panama City.
 That’s a great chance to see a new city.
+Try making the stop longer so you can spend some time.

 Day 1 – 5 On Caye Caulker we stayed in the Go Slow Guest house for a couple of days then joined the Raggamuffin for a 3 day sailing trip along the Mesoamerican Reef to Dangriga.
 Details can be found here: Caye Caulker and a Raggamuffin sailing trip to Dangriga